2026 Jeep Recon: Price, Specs and Release Date

 2025-Jeep-Recon-Side-Profile

-Rather than being based on a body-on-frame setup, the 2025 Jeep Recon shares the SLTA Large platform with the new electric muscle car family from Dodge.
-This means a few things: it’s not intended to be a Wrangler replacement, and it should have better on-road manners than the brand’s most rugged offerings.
-Jeep representatives have stated, though, that the Recon will be available with a Trail Rated badge.
+Rather than being based on a body-on-frame setup, the 2026 Jeep Recon shares the STLA Large platform with the new zero-emission electric muscle car family from Dodge.
+It’s also expected to have four-wheel independent suspension rather than solid axles.
+This means a few things: while it has baked-in off-road capabilities, it’s not intended to be a Wrangler replacement, and it should have better on-road manners than the brand’s most rugged offerings.
+Jeep Canada’s preview site states that the Recon will be available with a Trail Rated badge with its MOAB and off-road packages.
+Trim levels also haven’t been announced, though we could see traditional Jeep variants such as Willys, Sahara, High Altitude, and/or Rubicon.

-We expect, at minimum, a two-motor setup for all-wheel drive.
+We expect, at minimum, a two-motor setup for all-wheel drive (as opposed to the Wrangler’s true four-wheel drive).
 Jeep has stated the Recon will come with e-lockers, which means it’s likely there will be three or four motors to give this off-road focused Jeep individual wheel control.
 Jeep’s Selec-Terrain traction control system, all-terrain tires, underbody protection, and tow hooks are all expected to be on the option sheets.

-No specifics on the 2025 Jeep Recon’s powertrain have been forthcoming as of this writing.
-We do know Jeep has hinted to being flexible regarding what goes under the Recon’s hood, so it’s possible there could be a plug-in hybrid version offered alongside the confirmed fully electric model.
+No specifics on the 2026 Jeep Recon’s powertrain have been forthcoming as of this writing.
+We do know Jeep has hinted to being flexible regarding what goes under the Recon’s hood, so it’s possible there could be a plug-in hybrid (PHEV) version along the lines of the Wrangler 4xe offered alongside the confirmed fully electric model.
 However, this detail has also not yet been confirmed.

 2025-Jeep-Recon-Rear-3-4